Jeangowhy/opendocs/OnJava8.md

     .flatMap( line -> Arrays. stream( line. split( "\\W+"))))

-Because we have a true stream (rather than a stream based on a stored collection as in FileToWordsRegexp. java ), every time we want a new stream we must create it from scratch, because it can’t be reused:
+Because we have a true stream (rather than a stream based on a stored collection as in FileToWordsRegexp.java ), every time we want a new stream we must create it from scratch, because it can’t be reused:

 ```java